rust-lang/rfcs/text/0000-feature-metadata.md

     [`rustdoc-cargo-configuration`] RFC.
 -   Somehow inform users if they are using to-be-deprecated features, i.e., deprecated `since` is set but is later than the current dependancy version.
+-   An `unstable` feature flag that indicates API-unstable or nightly-only features.
 -   `unstable` or `private` feature flags could be used to allow optional dev dependencies.
 See: <https://github.com/rust-lang/cargo/issues/1596>
 -   `cargo add` can show the `doc` and `deprecated` summary with the listed